El Niño / La Niña Tracker: Live ENSO Status, Forecast & Impacts

 What’s happening now

-As of 18 June 2026, the equatorial Pacific is warming: the weekly Niño-3.4 index stands at +1.5 °C — firmly in El Niño territory, while the official three-month ONI for Mar–May 2026 is +0.48 °C. NOAA’s Climate Prediction Center currently has an El Niño Watch in effect.
-Forecasters give El Niño roughly an 80–90%+ chance of persisting and strengthening through the 2026–27 Northern Hemisphere winter.
+As of 13 July 2026, the equatorial Pacific is warming: the weekly Niño-3.4 index stands at +1.8 °C, firmly in El Niño territory, while the official three-month ONI for Apr–Jun 2026 is +0.98 °C. NOAA’s Climate Prediction Center currently has an El Niño Advisory in effect.
+Forecasters give El Niño a 97–99% chance of persisting and strengthening through the 2026–27 Northern Hemisphere winter, with a roughly 60% chance it reaches “strong” territory (Niño-3.4 above +1.5 °C).

 Niño-3.4: the index to watch